CodeURJC-DAW-2019-20/webapp6/README.md

 https://localhost:8443
 A MySQL database is needed so you have to create a database in a client with MySQL and Apache (We use XAMPP, more info at: https://www.apachefriends.org/es/index.html)

+### Build the application image with Docker

+To buid the image of the application you need, first of all, to use the create_image.bat script located in the docker folder, this will generate the .jar file needed to build the image.
+Then the script will create the image.

+Otherwise, if you have maven installed you need to run:
+>mvn package or mvn clean install, this will generate the .jar file in target folder in backend directory

+## Run the application using Docker Compose

+You can run the application using Docker Compose.
+For that, you need to go to the docker folder and run the following command:
+>docker-compose up
+This will download the images needed, mysql and the app from Docker Hub.
+The application will run in the following URL: https://127.0.0.1:8080.